breadoliveoilsalt/http-server-java-for-react/README.md

 Note: you will need to have Java installed to use this option.
 You might run into problems if you do not have Java 11 installed.

-1. Go to the repository's releases page [here](https://github.com/breadoliveoilsalt/chat-server/releases) and download the `.jar` file of the latest release.
+1. Go to the repository's releases page [here](https://github.com/breadoliveoilsalt/http-server-java/releases) and download the `.jar` file of the latest release.

 2. To start the app's server, from your terminal, `cd` into the directory with the `.jar` file.
 Run `java -jar <download-file-name>.jar` (replacing `<download-file-name>` with the name of the `.jar` file).

+[TO BE UPDATED]
 3. To connect to the server and join the chat room, open a new terminal window.
 From this new window, you can then:
-    - run `nc localhost 8000` OR
+    - run `nc localhost 5000` OR
     - if your terminal can run bash scrips, from the app's root directory, run `./serverConnect`.

 To disconnect from the server and leave the chat room, type `exit!` and hit return.